JahnelGroup/challenges/todo-list/README.md

 * Your persistent storage must be enhance to store user information
 * Your server-side implementation should perform user identification and present the user only with information that they own.
-* Your test coverage is expected to be even more robust covering not only critical code paths but multiple edge cases as well.
+* Your test coverage is expected to be more robust covering not only critical code paths but multiple edge cases as well.

 ## Sample Circut